Estimated reading time: 4 minutes

-1. Lack of concentration
+Lack of concentration.

-If you are having a difficult time concentrating at work, you probably have too much responsibility on your shoulders.
-This can lead to scattered attention and fatigue, not mention a loss in productivity.
-You can improve your focus by writing down a list of your most important tasks, and making them your priority.
+If you have difficulty concentrating at work, you probably have too much responsibility on your shoulders.
+This can lead to scattered attention and fatigue, not to mention a loss in productivity.
+You can improve your focus by writing down a list of your most important tasks and making them your priority.

-Changes in sleep habits
+Changes in sleep habits.

-Poor eating habits
+Poor eating habits.

-4. Anxiety and stress
+Anxiety and stress.

-Do you find yourself worrying about your small business on a daily basis?
-Do you have a fear of failure that might be preventing you from taking your company to the next level?
-These are things that cause anxiety and stress, both of which can be detrimental to you and your business.
+Do you find yourself worrying about your small business daily?
+Do you have a fear of failure that might be preventing you from taking your business to the next level?
+These are things that cause anxiety and stress, which can be detrimental to you and your business.

 Being the boss means you need to lead by example.
-Doing so can help motivate and inspire your employees.
-Knowing this, it is important that you do your best to avoid displaying unpredictable mood swings that might bring your employees down.
-There will be times when your small business experiences a problem or a high-pressure situation, but dealing with it in a positive manner can make all the difference in the world to your employees.
+Doing so can help motivate and inspire your business’s employees.
+You must do your best to avoid displaying unpredictable mood swings that might bring your employees down.
+Of course, there will be times when your small business experiences an emergency or a high-pressure situation, but dealing with it positively can make all the difference in the world to your employees.